Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Meta-Learning vs. Per-Task Learning

 \begin{theorem} \textbf{(Per-TaskLearning Bound)} Let the base learner be the Gibbs posterior$Q^*(S_i, P) := P(h) \exp (- \beta \hat{\calL}(S_i,h)) / Z_\beta(S_i, P)$,$\calP$ some hyper-prior and$\lambda \geq \sqrt{n}, \beta \geq \sqrt{m}$.
 If we perform per-task learning with priors sampled from $\calP$, then the expected generalization error on tasks $\tau \sim \calT_h$ can be bounded by

 which holds with probability at least $1-\delta$. \end{theorem}

-Now, we can compare the generalization bounds for meta-learning with theper-tasklearning bound in Theorem~\ref{theorem:single_task_bound_hyper_prior}.
+\looseness - 1 Now, we can compare the generalization bounds for meta-learning with theper-tasklearning bound in Theorem~\ref{theorem:single_task_bound_hyper_prior}.
 For such a comparison to be insightful, the respective bounds should be asymptotically consistent.
-Thus, we use $\lambda=\sqrt{n}$ and $\beta = \sqrt{m}$ henceforth in this chapter.
-In particular, we compare the PACOH meta-learning bound in Corollary \ref{cor:meta_bound_pacoh} with the per-task learning bound in Theorem \ref{theorem:single_task_bound_hyper_prior}.

-\begin{proposition} \textbf{(Meta-learning vs.per-tasklearning)} \looseness -1 Let $\calP$ be a hyper-prior and $S_1, ..., S_n$ datasets corresponding to tasks sampled from $\calT_h$.
+Thus, we use $\lambda=\sqrt{n}$ and $\beta = \sqrt{m}$ henceforth in this chapter.\addedII{At first glance, we observe that, unlike Corollary \ref{cor:bayesian_learner_PAC_bound}, the per-task learning bound no longer has a KL divergence term on the meta-level.
+This reflects the absence of meta-learning, i.e., there is no more potential overfitting of the hyper-posterior to the meta-learning tasks, which must be compensated.
+On the other hand, the first term in (\ref{eq:single_task_bound_hyper_prior}), i.e., the generalized MLL, is now in expectation under the fixed hyper-prior and thus cannot be reduced.
+Despite this intricate trade-off, we can derive the gap between the PACOH meta-learning bound in Corollary \ref{cor:meta_bound_pacoh} and the per-task learning bound in Theorem \ref{theorem:single_task_bound_hyper_prior} in closed form:} \begin{proposition} \textbf{(Meta-learning vs.per-tasklearning)} \looseness -1 Let $\calP$ be a hyper-prior and $S_1, ..., S_n$ datasets corresponding to tasks sampled from $\calT_h$.
 We write $Z(S_i, P)$ short for $Z_{n^{1/2}}(S_i, P)$.
 The PACOH provides smaller generalization bound values than per-task learning with the Gibbs posterior (cf., Theorem \ref{theorem:meta-learning-bound}).
 In particular, the improvement is given by